Ch-harsha/BE-Project/README.md

 2.VScode download link - https://code.visualstudio.com/download (also expansions i.Verilog-HDL/SystemVerilog/Bluespec SystemVerilog and ii.Graphviz Preview).

-**Lets Get Started**
+**We're ready to begin**

 **Step-1**

-open vscode and in vscode click openfolder using any of the two methods
+I've opened the vscode and clicked on openfolder,it can be done in two methods as shown.

 ![1](https://user-images.githubusercontent.com/48184231/139592710-88827e56-72da-4875-84d9-8ec65815bee3.png)